sahilrajput03/my_bin/notes/LinuxWalthroughOfPopOS.md

 # Install fish :
 sudo apt install fish
-set fish_greeting # This will remove the message though. set fish_greeting Have an awesome day!! # This will set some message though.
+set fish_greeting # This will remove the message though. set fish_greeting "Have an awesome day!!" # This will set some message though.
 # I not using any oh-my-fish themem though.., :)
 chsh -s /usr/bin/fish # Yess, this did work, yikes!! cat /etc/passwd # Verify that shell is changed in this file (** YOU NEED TO LOGOUT AND LOGIN AGAIN TO SEE THE EFFECT..),yikes! src: https://askubuntu.com/questions/195361/chsh-s-usr-bin-zsh-not-working